Faculty Leaves and Teaching Relief

 Special Triennial Leave - Requires proof of funding from an external fellowship.
 The funding must cover a minimum of one term, therefore, along with the leave request form, the faculty member must provide documentation that includes the dates covered by the funding.

-Teaching Relief for Child Rearing - Effective July 1, 2018, the letter of attestation from the faculty member and the faculty member’s spouse is no longer needed.
-The faculty member only needs to submit the Request for Faculty Leave and Teaching Relief and include the date of the birth or adoption.
+Teaching Relief for Child Rearing - The faculty member only needs to submit the Request for Faculty Leave and Teaching Relief and include the date of the birth or adoption.

 Notes regarding unpaid leaves: